charlyoleg2/catalos/pkg/catal-uis/README.md

-catal-uis
+Catal-uis
 =========

 Presentation
 ------------

-*catal-uis* is the static web-server of the static web-site *catalos-catalui*.
+*catal-uis* is the mini-server package for enabling the local installation of the web-ui *catalos-catalui*.

+Usually, this mini-server package catal-uis is part of a mono-repo containing an other package for the web-ui and potentially an *universal* library backing the web-ui.

 Requirements